 Cobalt builds autonomous security robots that keep buildings secure by combining the reliability of machines and the friendly face of human-in-the-loop “pilots”.
 Security costs US companies $33B / year and is a very difficult task for humans to perform because of long monotonous hours.

-We have robots deployed to customers throughout San Francisco and are an incredibly fast moving team - we went from nothing to shipping our first robots in 12 months!
-We are now 35+ people working from San Mateo, and just raised our Series A from Sequoia and Founders Fund!
+We have robots deployed to customers throughout San Francisco and are an incredibly fast-moving team - we went from nothing to shipping our first robots in 12 months!
+We are now 50+ people working from San Mateo, and recently raised our Series B!
 We're looking for folks who are scrappy, excited, and eager to share their knowledge and expertise with the rest of our team.

 We ship complex products - fast!
 We went from nothing to paid robot deployments in 12 months, and do over-the-air updates to our robots every two weeks.

 Our team hails from Google[X], SpaceX, MIT, Harvard, and Georgia Tech.
 Both founders have deep experience in Robotics and have previously started companies funded by Y-Combinator.

 Our Investors at Sequoia, Coatue, and Bloomberg have deep operational experience.

 We are collaborative, respectful and fun-loving, and want to hire folks who feel the same way.